dijonmusters/recipe-book/src/recipes/tacos.md

   "1 chicken stock cube",
   "1/2 tbsp of brown sugar"
 ]
+method: [
+  "Fry onion and garlic until translucent and add spices (not sugar) and cook for 1 minute.", "Add beef and cook until meat is browned.
+Add passata, vinegar, brown sugar and stock cube.
+Simmer mixture until thickened - approx 10 mins.", "Serve in mini tortillas with avocado, cherry tomatoes, greek yogurt, lime and coriander."
+]
 ---

-Fry onion and garlic until translucent and add spices (not sugar) and cook for 1 minute.

-Add beef and cook until meat is browned.
-Add passata, vinegar, brown sugar and stock cube.
-Simmer mixture until thickened - approx 10 mins.

-Serve in mini tortillas with avocado, cherry tomatoes, greek yogurt, lime and coriander.